-Skunk2 Timing Chain Tensioner SALE
+Skunk2 Timing Chain Tensioner

 Honda isn’t perfect.
 As good as its K-series engine is, its tensioner has its problems.
 But Skunk2 has the solution—its Pro Series Timing Chain Tensioner.
 It’s never been safer to run big cams in your K.